lufficc/SSD/README.md

 ```

 ### Build

-NMS build is not necessary, as we provide a python-like nms, but is very slower than build-version.
+If your torchvision >= 0.3.0, nms build is not needed!
+We also provide a python-like nms, but is very slower than build-version.
 ```bash
 # For faster inference you need to build nms, this is needed when evaluating.
 Only training doesn't need this.
 cd ext